abaksy/PyBrainfuck/README.md

 ## Usage

-To run the Brainfuck interpreter on your system (Linux), clone the repository and then add the current working directory to the PATH variable using the terminal command
+To run the Brainfuck interpreter on your system (Linux), clone the repository, ```cd``` into the PyBrainfuck directory and then add the current working directory to the PATH variable using the terminal command
 ```
 $ export PATH=$PATH:path-to-PyBrainfuck